mantidproject/mantid/dev-docs/source/Logging.rst

 Tips
 ----

-- If logging data that takes significant resources to generate the message, use the *is(priority)* function of the logger to check if the message would actually be output:
+- If logging data that takes significant resources to generate the message, use the :code:`is(priority)` function of the logger to check if the message would actually be output:

   .. code-block:: cpp